 Zafeiropoulos, D.E.
-Spanos, S. Arkoulis et al.100the power consumed for taking a sample or performing a trivial aggregationoperation ).
+Spanos, S. Arkoulis et al.100the power consumed for taking a sample or performing a trivial aggregationoperation ). the Sensor Unit.
 A Great Week for the Internet of Things.
 In the first week of December 2015 we concluded another successful Internet of Things World Forum (IoTWF).

 More than two-thousand industry professionals gathered in Dubai for the 3rd annual event to showcase, discuss, and advance the world of IoT.
 Cisco hosted the event, which was supported by a group of incredible companies with mind boggling experience, focus and innovation in the IoT.
 A Great Week for the Internet of Things.
 Let’s make smart cities cyber-safe.
 The Internet of Things Changes the Company-Customer Relationship.
 With the rise of the internet of things, our individual technology envelopes – our personal networks of smart, connected devices — are rapidly becoming more complicated as more and more devices from a growing profusion of vendors do ever more complex jobs.

 In fact, industry research indicates that the number of devices in these envelopes will triple over the next few years, and, absent a common set of standards, the complexity of these envelopes will only compound.
 This dynamic is exacerbated by product companies’ historical service paradigm.
 Empower consumers to control their privacy in the Internet of Everything.
 As an Eisenhower Fellow, Dr.